Aider-AI/aider/aider/website/docs/more/edit-formats.md

 The "whole" edit format is the simplest possible editing format.
 The LLM is instructed to return a full, updated copy of each source file that needs changes.
+While simple, it can be slow and costly because the LLM has to return the *entire file* even if just a few lines are edited.

 The format expects the file path just before the fenced file content:

 ````